 Local governments in some states have put in place rent control laws to keep rent prices in check.
 These laws can vary by county, district, or even local zones.

 The National Multifamily Housing Council has resources to help you determine what laws are in place to protect your rights as a tenant.
 Find out the laws in your area to ensure that everything about your rent increases is legal and fair.

 Also, some states have protections that say landlords have to tell tenants when they want to raise the rent or make them pay for moving costs if the tenant decides to leave.

 Miami, for example, requires landlords to give tenants at least 60 days' notice if the rent is increasing by more than 5%.
-In addition, Portland landlords are required, under certain circumstances, to help tenants pay relocation costs if the rent price rises above a certain threshold.
+In addition, under certain circumstances, Portland landlords are required to help tenants pay relocation costs if the rent price rises above a certain threshold.

 Landlords in Seattle must give a full six months' notice before raising the rent.
 In some parts of Minneapolis, rent can only be increased by 3%.
 Lastly, rent increases in Santa Ana, California, can only go up by 3%, with some older buildings getting an exception.

-You can also look at your renter's agreement with your landlord to determine your responsibilities and ensure everything is in order.
+You can also review your renter's agreement with your landlord to determine your responsibilities and ensure everything is in order.

 If you're grandfathered in on an older contract, your landlord might be more willing to negotiate a change in terms.